SaAlgervik/sandra-algervik-web-project/log-book-sandra-algervik.md

 Deleted all the files and started again with the Log in and made it work in a new index.html file but i can't add new users and did not really find out the way to do it.

+### Thursday 2021-05-18

+After spending about 5-8 h on making the log in halfway work i decided that i did not want to just throw all that time away.
+So after changing some things in my html file and edited some css i started to fix the log in so it works.
+And now it does